astr0n8t/ctfd-k8s-challenge/README.md

 ### k8s-tcp

 This challenge type is for typical connections which would happen over something like netcat or a raw TCP socket.
 These challenges will be secured by TLS and routed by Istio using SNI.
 These should work for most binexp, RE, or crypto challenges.
+You will need to provide players with a tool like [snicat](https://github.com/CTFd/snicat) to access these; some tools like `pwntools` also support this; you can also do it with openssl's s_client.

 ### k8s-web